mackemo/Project-1-CarCharge/README.md

 WHEN I open the application
 THEN I am prompted with a screen has a search button and a paragraph detailing the application WHEN I click on the search button
-THEN a modal pops up with inputs for latitude and longitude WHEN I click on one of the saved cities on the modal THEN the coordinates populate into the input boxes WHEN I click search on the modal
+THEN a modal pops up with an input for city
+WHEN I click search on the modal
 THEN I am directed to the second page
 WHEN I am on the second page